In-line Fuel Injection Pump |

 When the helical edge of the pump plunger uncovers the port in the pump barrel near the end of the delivery stroke, the pressure of fuel is immediately reduced so that the delivery valve at once drops on its seating, thus cutting off communication between the pump and the nozzle until the next delivery stroke takes place.
 In coming to its seat to act as a non-return valve, the delivery valve is, however, made to perform the other highly important function of pressure unloading.

 The control rod stops.
 The control rod travel towards maximum delivery must, in most cases, be limited (smoke limit) by an adjustable stop.
 There are different types of control rod stops.
-The fixed stop shown in Fig is adjusted using a screw which is secured by a cotter pin.
+The fixed stop shown in Fig is adjusted by means of a screw which is secured by a cotter pin.

 The automatic control rod stop is essential in cases where the engine requires more fuel for starting than the normal full-load delivery.
 It is, therefore, frequently installed in place of the adjustable control rod stop.
 The essentials of the design and operation of such a stop are shown in Fig.